© 2026 Connecticut Public

 President Donald Trump delivers remarks during a press conference at the White House along with Secretary of Defense Pete Hegseth.

-In a post on Truth Social, President Trump said he has "identified funds" to ensure the active military gets paid next week, as Congress stalls over negotiations to reopen the federal government.
+President Trump says he has "identified funds" to ensure the active military gets paid next week, as Congress stalls over negotiations to reopen the federal government.

 "I am using my authority, as Commander in Chief, to direct our Secretary of War, Pete Hegseth, to use all available funds to get our Troops PAID on October 15th.
-We have identified funds to do this, and Secretary Hegseth will use them to PAY OUR TROOPS," Trump said.
+We have identified funds to do this, and Secretary Hegseth will use them to PAY OUR TROOPS," Trump said Saturday in a post on Truth Social.

 Active-duty troops risked missing their first full paychecks on Wednesday, October 15.

-Secretary of Defense Pete Hegseth reposted Trump's social media post on X stating, "President Trump delivers for the troops."
+Secretary of Defense Pete Hegseth reposted Trump's announcement on X stating, "President Trump delivers for the troops."

 President Trump previously said he would ensure active military would be paid despite the shutdown.